 But you can still use the basic reasoning mentioned here to roughly judge how long a battery might last.

-So to put it simple Ah is a measure of how much charge the battery can provide.
+So what does Ah mean on a battery?
+To put it simply, Ah is a measure of how much charge the battery can provide.
 A simple analogy would be the size of the fuel tank in a car.

-Yes, higher voltage generally means the tool is more powerful – but it also means more weight in the tool and usually it will cost you more as well.
+Yes, higher voltage generally means the tool is more powerful – but it also means more weight in the tool and these higher voltage tools also generally cost a lot more.
 It all comes down to choosing the right tool for the job, remember that bigger is not always better.

 Not all batteries suffer from the memory effect.

 Cycle life is a measurement of how many times a battery can be charged before losing the ability to retain energy.

 For example, Li-Ion batteries in cordless tools generally have a cycle life of 300-500.
 So theoretically you could charge a Li-Ion battery at least 300 times before it would need to be replaced.

 After a cordless tool battery has been charged, if the battery is not used immediately it starts to slowly lose its charge.
 Some battery technologies have a much faster self-discharge rate than others.